slowestmonkey/spacer/README.md

 - **Device unlocking** (e.g., 0.5 fuel units).
 - **Using apps from the blacklist** (e.g., 1 fuel unit).

-## Short-term TODOs
+## Features TODO

-- **Design and Animations**: Create original designs and animations to replace placeholder references currently used in the app.
+- **Design and Animations**: Replace placeholder assets with original designs and animations.
-- **Customizable Ships**: Implement a feature allowing users to customize their ships in the hangar.
+- **Customizable Ships**: Enable ship customization in the hangar.
-- **Test Coverage**: Write and implement tests to ensure the app's functionality and stability.
+- **Test Coverage**: Develop and implement tests to ensure app functionality and stability.
-- **Add Difficulty Levels**: Introduce levels that influence how daily step goals are calculated and when they are updated.
+- **Difficulty Levels**: Introduce difficulty levels that influence how daily step goals are calculated and updated.
+- **Extra Fuel Trades**: Allow users to trade earned fuel for spaceship upgrades, as detailed in the [Fuel](#fuel) section of the story.

 ## Contribute
 We need your help to make **Spacer** ready for release! 🚀
 If you're passionate about fitness, gaming, or space exploration, consider contributing to the project.

 **Spacer is completely free** and aims to motivate users to stay active while enjoying an engaging space adventure.
-Your contributions can help make this vision a reality.
+I'm relatively new to Godot and game development as a whole, so any assistance is greatly appreciated.
+Together, we can make **Spacer** an engaging and motivating experience for everyone.

+### Needed Help
+- **Game Mechanics**: Refine gameplay for balanced step goals, fuel use, and enemy adaptation.
+See [Features TODO](#features-todo).
+- **UI Design**: Enhance the interface and replace placeholder assets with polished designs.
+- **Testing**: Test on various devices and share feedback to improve stability.
+- **Documentation**: Help create clear, user-friendly developer and user guides.

 ### How to Contribute

-1. **Report Issues**
-   Found a bug or have a suggestion?
-Open an issue in the repository.
+1. **Report Issues**: Found a bug or have suggestions?
+Open an issue.

-2. **Submit Pull Requests**
-   Fork the repository, make your changes, and submit a pull request.
+2. **Submit Pull Requests**: Fork the repo, make changes, and submit a PR with details.
-   Be sure to follow the coding guidelines and include detailed descriptions of your changes.

-3. **Help with Testing**
-   Test the game on different devices and provide feedback to improve compatibility and performance.
+3. **Help with Testing**: Test on various devices and share feedback.

-4. **Spread the Word**
-   Share the project with your friends, family, and community to help us grow.
+4. **Spread the Word**: Share the project to help it grow.

-### Areas Where Help is Needed

-- Improving the **game mechanics** and balancing.
-- Enhancing the **user interface** and **visual design**.
-- Testing and debugging on various devices.
-- Writing documentation.

-Together, we can make **Spacer** an engaging and motivating experience for everyone.
 Thank you for your support! 🙇

 ## Acknowledgments